dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 **DataJoint provides scientists with enhanced capabilities to design, implement, and manage the data operations underpinning their research**.

 At its core, **DataJoint treats data and computations jointly within a formal _computational database_**, unifying data structures and analysis code.
 It extends the traditional relational data model so that some tables contain raw or curated input data, while others define computations and store their results.
-This makes it possible to precisely construct and express entire scientific workflows—data acquisition, transformation, analysis—as structured, executable pipelines directly within the database.
+This makes it possible to precisely construct and express entire scientific workflows—data acquisition, transformation, analysis—as structured, executable pipelines.

 In this architecture, the database becomes more than just a storage system; it evolves into a **living pipeline** that encodes the logic and lineage of scientific work: